Message From The Founder

 Our Causes

-We give back because it’s our responsibility to take care of each other.
+We give back because it’s our responsibility to care for each other.
 When you purchase something on our website, we donate a set amount from each item purchased towards the currently featured causes of your choice.

-We always maintain the same three core causes: physical health, mental health, and the environment.
+We always maintain our three core causes: physical health, mental health, and the environment.